Speakeasy Logo

 By default, Speakeasy SDKs handle errors as follows:

-Validation Errors: If the server response doesn’t match the SDK’s expected data schema, validation errors will be raised.
+2. Validation Errors: If error response parsing fails or doesn’t match the expected schema, validation errors are thrown.

 Example OpenAPI file